The concept of GPU compiler

 }

 The main() run on CPU while the saxpy() run on GPU.
 CPU copy the data from x and y to the corresponding device arrays d_x and d_y using cudaMemcpy.
-The saxpy kernel is launched by the statement: saxpy<<<(N+255)/256, 256>>>(N, 2.0, d_x, d_y); Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y arrays to GPU and get result from GPU to y array.
+The saxpy kernel is launched by the statement: saxpy<<<(N+255)/256, 256>>>(N, 2.0, d_x, d_y); In this case we launch the kernel with thread blocks containing 512 elements, and use integer arithmetic to determine the number of thread blocks required to process all N elements of the arrays ((N+255)/256) Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y arrays to GPU and get result from GPU to y array.
 Since both of these memory transfers trigger the DMA functions without CPU operation, it may speed up by running both CPU/GPU with their data in their own cache repectively.
 After DMA memcpy from cpu’s memory to gpu’s, gpu operates the whole loop of matrix operation for “y[] = a*x[]+y[];” instructions with one Grid.
-Furthermore like vector processor, gpu provides Vector Mask Registers to Handling IF Statements in Vector Loops as the following code [84],

 GPU persues throughput from SIMD application.
 Can hide cache-miss latence from SMT.
 As result GPU may hasn’t L2 and L3 like CPU for each core since GPU is highly latency-tolerant multithreading for data parallel application [96].
 DMA memcpy map the data in cpu memory to each l1 cache of core on gpu memory.
 Many gpu provides operations scatter and gather to access DRAM data for stream processing [97] [83] [98].